bfs-io/banana-for-scale/content/blog/building-an-awesome-rails-api.md

 ---
 path: /awesome-rails-api
 date: 2020-03-20T18:56:42.375Z
-title: Building An Awesome Rails API
+title: Building a Rails API
-description: 'Using Ruby on Rails to build a RESTful JSON API '
+description: Using Ruby on Rails to build a RESTful JSON API with MySQL DB
 ---
 Need an API?
 Ruby on Rails presents a strong argument for an API framework.
 True, there are some [Performance Considerations](https://www.mskog.com/posts/42-performance-tips-for-ruby-on-rails/) to take into account and we probably won't be seeing those [sub-millisecond](https://www.speedshop.co/2015/05/27/100-ms-to-glass-with-rails-and-turbolinks.html) performances that we might see if we were using something like [Elixr](https://thoughtbot.com/blog/testing-a-phoenix-elixir-json-api) - enter Haskell, but there are still plenty of valid reasons for choosing Ruby on Rails for an API.
 - Active Record, despite its flaws, is still quite useful for a quick CRUD-based application where the Model is relatively flat (eg. not a lot of class hierarchies).
 There are [alternatives](https://github.com/TalentBox/sequel-rails) to AR that we won't discuss here and for this tutorial we will be working with AR.